Is it still a great escape? The Great Escape 2022

 After Grace I decided to head off and find a beer.
 But like the previous night, not much was open outside of the festival and it was another relatively early night.

 Waking up without a hangover was a nice change.
-I grabbed my first ‘full-English’ for probably three years while perusing the day’s schedule.
+I grabbed my first ‘full-English’ in probably three years while perusing the day’s schedule.
 Friday was the best day on paper.
 Lots of the bands who broke during the previous two years were playing today.
 Many of whom, I have already seen and who were bound to be the day’s big draws.
 But I decided I would stick to my plan and avoid these bands and try and only catch new bands for the rest of the festival.

 Looking at the early options.
 There was an enticing double bill of Irish post punk at the Prince Albert.
 Arriving to see long queues wasn’t a good sign for the day ahead and this was the first of many queues this day.

 Starting the day were The Clockworks.
-One of the many great Irish bands following on the heals of the Fontaines.
+One of the many great post punk Irish bands following on the heals of the Fontaines.
 They impressed the early crowd, who many like me, were here for the Sprints.
 I believe the bands has moved to London.
 So definitely one to watch.

 Heading off into the early afternoon sun, there were already queues outside some of the venues.
 Unusual for a Friday afternoon.
 So I again headed to the One Church for another afternoon of Scottish music.
 It is also close to the alt-Escapes Laines Brewhouse venue, which had been empty the day before.
 So I knew I could nip out and catch another band or two.